yashrb24/popl-project/README.md

 [globalBuffer](https://github.com/yashrb24/popl-project/blob/main/code-orig/alternate_wip_custom_malloc.c#L6) is an array of characters acting as a global memory buffer with a fixed size

 [MemoryAllocation Struct](https://github.com/yashrb24/popl-project/blob/main/code-orig/alternate_wip_custom_malloc.c#L5) Represents a memory allocation with two fields:
--  `startAddress`: Pointer to the start of the allocated memory
+-  `start address`: Pointer to the start of the allocated memory
--  `size` : Size of the allocated memory block.
+-  `size`: Size of the allocated memory block.

 [allocatedRegions Array](https://github.com/yashrb24/popl-project/blob/main/code-orig/alternate_wip_custom_malloc.c#L9)
 - An array of `MemoryAllocation` structures to store information about allocated memory regions.
-- `numAllocatedRegions` : Keeps track of the number of allocations.
+- `numAllocatedRegions`: Keeps track of the number of allocations.

 [globalMalloc Function](https://github.com/yashrb24/popl-project/blob/main/code-orig/alternate_wip_custom_malloc.c#L22)
-- Takes a size argument and attempts to allocate memory from `globalBuffer` .
+- Takes a size argument and attempts to allocate memory from `globalBuffer`.
-- Checks if there's enough space and assigns memory from `globalBuffer` .
+- Checks if there's enough space and assigns memory from `globalBuffer`.
-- Stores information about the allocated memory in `allocatedRegions`.
+- Stores information about the allocated memory in `allocated regions`.
 - Notice how [klee_make_symbolic](https://github.com/yashrb24/popl-project/blob/main/code-orig/alternate_wip_custom_malloc.c#L25) has been used here to keep track of memory locations has been used here

 [globalFree Function](https://github.com/yashrb24/popl-project/blob/main/code-orig/alternate_wip_custom_malloc.c#L51)
 - Frees previously allocated memory by matching the pointer to an allocated region.
-- Clears the corresponding entry in `allocatedRegions`.
+- Clears the corresponding entry in `allocated regions`.

 [Main Function](https://github.com/yashrb24/popl-project/blob/main/code-orig/alternate_wip_custom_malloc.c#L74)
 - Memory Allocation and Initialization: